-In her choreographic works she articulates socio-political issues such as Latin American feminism; themes related to her queer identity and body language.
+In her choreographic works she articulates socio-political issues, for example, Latin American queer-feminism; themes related to her queer identity, issues about functional diversity and body language.
 She searches for the effectiveness of the undefined, aiming to blur borders among dichotomous concepts such as the natural and the artificial, understanding the complexity of the body as a technology.

-Parallel to her ongoing artistic research, she studies Spanish Sign Language to develop educational and creative projects related to the body and to work with deaf people.
+Parallel to her ongoing artistic path, she studies Spanish Sign Language (B2.1) to develop educational and creative projects related to the wellness, body and to work with Deaf people.

 Fernandez studied film photography in Bogota’s university Unitec and Lighting Design in Instituto Universitario Nacional del Arte (IUNA), Buenos Aires.
 She has been awarded by Senatsverwaltung für Kultur und Europa with the 2018 Recherchestipendium.
 Recently, her work appeared at Sharjah Biennial as part of «Soapy Postmodern Bathwater,» a video installation with Fehras Publishing Practices.
 In the future, the collective will also participate in Beirut Art Biennial.

 Alex Viteri is a performance maker, scholar & dramaturge born and raised in Latin America.
 These days, most of her work unfolds in the expanded field of choreography.
 She is drawn to practices that consider aesthetic theories reflecting on nature and the environment, and part of an ever-growing group of artists interested in considering sites, ecosystems, and nonhuman components as collaborators.
 Alex is currently pursuing her Ph.D. in the Department of Theatre & Performance at The Graduate Center, CUNY, & teaches at Hunter College.